-Therefore, in accordance with "The Planning System and Flood Risk Management - Guidelines for Planning Authorities" (Department of the Environment, Heritage and Local Government and Office of Public Works, 2009) (The Guidelines), a Strategic Flood Risk Assessment (SFRA) is required to be undertaken during the development of the Draft Plan.
+Therefore, in accordance with "The Planning System and Flood Risk Management - Guidelines for Planning Authorities" (Department of the Environment, Heritage and Local Government and Office of Public Works, 2009) (The Guidelines), and Circular PL 2/2014, (Department of the Environment, Community and Local Government), a Strategic Flood Risk Assessment (SFRA) was required to be undertaken during the development of the Plan.

-Arup was appointed by Galway County Council to undertake a SFRA for the Draft Portumna LAP in accordance with the Guidelines and Circular PL 2/2014, published by the Department of the Environment, Community and Local Government.
-The SFRA is an assessment of flood risk within Portumna and includes mapped boundaries for Indicative Flood Risk Zones, taking into account various factors including local knowledge, photography, site walkovers and published data sources indicative of flood risk.
+Arup was appointed by Galway County Council to undertake a SFRA for the Ballinasloe LAP in accordance with the Guidelines and Circular PL 2/2014.
+The SFRA is an assessment of flood risk within Ballinasloe and includes mapped boundaries for Indicative Flood Risk Zones, taking into account factors including local knowledge, photography, site walkovers and various flood risk indicators.

-The preparation of this SFRA was undertaken alongside the preparation of the Draft Plan.
-The SFRA has informed the Draft Plan and enabled compliance with the Flood Risk Management Guidelines.
+The preparation of this SFRA was undertaken alongside the preparation of the Plan from draft stage through to material alteration stage and adoption stage.
+The SFRA has informed the Plan and enabled compliance with the Flood Risk Management Guidelines.
+All material alterations (MA) have been assessed as part of the SFRA and the adopted MA's are reflected in this report.